kevin-leptons/clink/readme.md

 # FEATURES

+- Provide components architecture
+- Solve dependency components by injector
-- Routing by method, path and content type
+- Routing by method, path and request content type
-- Process follow a pipe with handlers
+- Process handlers like pipe
 - Handlers for logging
 - Handlers for common data such as JSON, URL ENCONDE
 - Utilities to decorate with handlers